hidfeb/Hidfeb/README.md

 # Moinsen there, I'm Hidfeb
-I'm self-taught teenage developer passionate about backend development and game development
+I'm a self-taught teenage developer passionate about backend development and game development

 Currently I'm focusing on mastering C++ (oop)